-What happens when gas sits around inside a car that
+What happens when gas sits around inside a car that's been parked for a year?

 My son has been in Iraq for almost a year.
 He left his car with us, and it has been sitting in the driveway the whole time.
 My plan is to sell the car and send the money to my son.
 I put in a new battery a couple of days ago and was able to start it.
 It would idle, but when I tried to drive it, there was a problem.
 I really had to rev the engine, and it seemed to be starved for gas.
 I had it towed to the local mechanic, and he said the fuel lines and carburetor had a buildup, and that it would cost about $500 to clean out.
 Any chance a gas additive in the tank and/or some spray cleaner will clean it out? -- Gary